ambika-ks/MyWorks1/NODE INQUIRER-USER-RESPONSE/README.md

 ## EXTRA

-If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * How would you format your JSON?
 Can you generate the name of your user file from the user input?

 Use [Google](https://www.google.com) or another search engine to research this.